ddosakura/sblock/README.md

 Then you need to provide a library to use the code generated.

+> Warning:
+> Rather than providing a library that uses sblock, I prefer to support it directly in a virtual file system.
+> On this point, you can track the development of [aferox](https://github.com/ddosakura/aferox)

 ## TODO

 + [x] split library and plugin